Any3DAvatar: Fast and High-Quality Full-Head 3D Avatar Reconstruction from Single Portrait Image: Conclusions

 \section{Conclusions}

-We present Any3DAvatar, an efficient framework for single-image full-head avatar reconstruction.
-Our key contributions are: (1) one-step conditional denoising for fast inference with strong quality; (2) auxiliary view-conditioned appearance supervision that improves non-input-view texture fidelity with zero extra inference cost; and (3) the AnyHead data pipeline with complementary identity diversity, viewpoint coverage, and accessory-rich samples.
-A current limitation is the relatively limited multi-view accessory data, which affects training for accessory-heavy cases.
-Future work will expand accessory-rich supervision and extend the framework to 4D head reconstruction and unconstrained arbitrary multi-view input without camera constraints.
+We present Any3DAvatar, an efficient single-image full-head reconstruction framework combining few-step conditional denoising, AVAS for improved novel-view textures without inference overhead, and the diverse, dense-view, accessory-rich AnyHead dataset.
+Limited multi-view accessory data remains a challenge.
+Future work will expand such supervision and extend the framework to 4D reconstruction and unconstrained multi-view inputs.